 More college students now learn entirely online than completely in-person

-This year is the first time that more U.S. college students will be learning entirely online compared to being 100% in person.
+This year is the first time that more U.S. college students will be learning entirely online than 100% in person.
 NPR's Elissa Nadworny reports on the economics of online higher ed.

 ELISSA NADWORNY, BYLINE: When 25-year-old Emma Bittner decided to get a master's degree in public health, she looked first at universities near her home in Austin, Texas.
 She was planning to keep working full-time while she enrolled.